oisinmccaffrey/Germline_VC/README.md

 * Manta
 * Google DeepVariant

 Currently only using GATK for analysis.
+To set up files for analysis please run DNASeq_references